MartaMarchiori/Fairness-Analysis-with-CheckList/README.md

 ### 5) Slide_Marchiori_CheckList, presentation
 Summarizing the project

-## TO RUN THE SUITE ON YOUR OWN MODEL AND REPLICATE THE RESULTS:
+## TO RUN THE SUITE AND TEST YOUR OWN MODEL:
 Compute the predictions for NLP_Tests.txt file, saving them in a file where each line has 4 numbers: the prediction (0 for hateful, 1 for neutral, 2 for non-hateful) and the prediction probabilities for (negative, neutral, positive).
 Since the task of Hate-Speech Detection doesn't compute the neutral label, you can put in the neutral probability always 0 (the tests created do not include the neutral label, for the same reason).

 Then, in the Tests' Executions notebook, update the pred_path with this file and run all.